DLFMetadataAssessment/WebsiteDocumentation/entries/installation.md

 If you have already installed the appropriate software and set up your environments, please navigate to [**the Contribution instructions**](contributing-to-site) page.

-*Note*: Words in all capital letters indicate content that you need to supply.
+*Note*: Words in all capital letters indicate content that you need to supply when working at the command line.

 <h2 id="installover">Installation Overview</h2>